GintautasLuksas/IMDb_scraping/README.md

-# IMDB Data Analysis and Visualization Tool
+# IMDb Movie Analysis

-## Description

-The **IMDB Data Analysis and Visualization Tool** is a Python program designed to scrape data from IMDb, analyze movie statistics, and visualize trends using various charts and plots.
-It provides functionalities to explore and interact with IMDb movie data dynamically through a graphical user interface (GUI) built using Tkinter.
+This application provides a graphical user interface for analyzing IMDb movie data using various plots.
+The data is initially read from a CSV file, and the application allows users to reload the data by running an external script.

-## Key Features
+## Features

-- **Data Collection**: Scrapes IMDb to collect movie information including title, year, rating, and duration.

-- **Data Analysis**:
+- **Top 10 Movies by Rating**: Displays a bar plot of the top 10 movies by rating.
+- **Top 10 Movies by Rating Amount**: Displays a bar plot of the top 10 movies by rating amount.
+- **Top 10 Movies by Duration**: Displays a bar plot of the top 10 movies by duration.
+- **Year vs Rating**: Displays a line plot showing the average rating by year.
+- **Year vs Length**: Displays a line plot showing the average movie length by year.
+- **Year vs Rating Amount**: Displays a line plot showing the average rating amount by year.
+- **Other Plots**: Displays various other plots, including:
-  - Number of movies per year
+  - Number of Movies by Year
-  - Distribution of ratings
+  - Distribution of Ratings
-  - Top movies by rating
-  - Scatter plot of year vs rating
+  - Scatter Plot: Year vs Rating
-  - Rating distribution by movie duration
+  - Rating Distribution by Duration Category
-  - Average rating by year
+  - Number of Movies by Group

-- **Data Visualization**: Generates visualizations using Matplotlib and Seaborn libraries:
-  - Bar charts
-  - Histograms
-  - Scatter plots
-  - Violin plots
-  - Line plots

-## Usage
+## File Structure

-The program allows users to:
-- Scrape IMDb for the latest movie data.
-- Analyze and visualize movie statistics.
-- Interact with visualizations through a user-friendly interface.
+main.py: The main script that runs the GUI application.
+IMDb_collector.py: The script to update the imdb_movies.csv file. imdb_movies.csv: The CSV file containing IMDb movie data.

 ## Dependencies

-- Python 3.x
-- Pandas
-- Matplotlib
-- Seaborn
-- Tkinter (To make it more interesting)
+tkinter: For creating the GUI and making it more fun.
+pandas: For data manipulation.
+matplotlib: For creating static, animated, and interactive visualizations.
+seaborn: For making statistical graphics.